Aim26

 Business description

-Founded in 2013, Forward Partners is a well-established and respected London-based venture capital firm, specialising in supporting high growth, early-stage technology businesses.
+Founded in 2013, Forward Partners is an established and respected London-based venture capital firm, specialising in supporting high growth, early-stage technology businesses in the UK.

-The Group brings together venture capital and highly specialised growth support from Forward’s Studio.
-This model supports founders to build stronger businesses and meet strategic goals faster – ultimately aiming to provide better outcomes for companies and investors alike.
+The Group brings together venture capital provider Forward Ventures and highly specialised growth support from Forward Studio.
+This model supports founders to build stronger businesses faster to provide better outcomes for companies and investors alike.

-Learn more about our investment strategy, our beliefs, funding options and our studio.
+Learn more about our investment strategy, our beliefs, and our Studio.

 Country of incorporation and operations